EMD 645: Specifications (many are common to 567 and 710 engines)

 All 645 engines are two-stroke 45-degree V-engines.
-Each cylinder is of 645 cuin displacement, hence the name; with a bore of 9+1/16 in, a stroke of 10 in and a compression ratio of 14.5:1.
+Each cylinder is of 645 cuin displacement, hence the name; with a bore of 9+1/16 in, a stroke of 10 in and a compression ratio of 14.5:1 for turbo engines, or 16:1 for roots blown engines.
 The engine is a uniflow design with four poppet-type exhaust valves in the cylinder head and charge air scavenging ports within the sides of the cylinders.
-All engines use a single overhead camshaft per bank, with exhaust valves operated by two cam lobes (each of which operates two exhaust valves through a "bridge") and one cam lobe to operate the Unit injector which is in the center of the four exhaust valves.
+All engines use a single overhead camshaft per bank, with exhaust valves operated by two cam lobes (each of which operates two exhaust valves through a "bridge") and one cam lobe to operate the unit injector which is in the center of the four exhaust valves.
 Rocker arms are roller-equipped to reduce friction while hydraulic valve actuators are used to reduce valve lash.
-Post-1995 710 engines employ Electronic Unit injectors, however these injectors still utilize a camshaft-actuated piston pump, as on non-EFI injectors.
+Post-1995 710 engines employ electronic unit injectors, however these injectors still utilize a camshaft-actuated piston pump, as on non-EFI injectors.

 Cylinders in each V-pair are directly opposite each other, and the connecting rods are of a fork-and-blade arrangement, with "fork" rods on one bank of cylinders and "blade" rods on the other (with the same stroke on both banks).
 (In contrast, General Electric's 7FDL and 7FDM engines use "articulated" master-and-slave connecting rods, essentially two adjacent cylinders on a radial engine, and have a slightly longer stroke on the bank using slave rods.)
 The engines are provided with either a single or twin Roots blower, or a single mechanically-assisted turbocharger, depending on required power output.

 For maintenance, a power assembly, consisting of a cylinder head, cylinder liner, piston, piston carrier and piston rod can be individually replaced relatively easily and quickly.
 The engine block is made from flat, formed and rolled structural steel members and steel forgings welded into a single structure (a "weldment"), so it can easily be repaired using conventional shop tools.

 16-645 engine arrangement and firing order.
 8-, 12-, and 20-645 have similar arrangements, with the right bank being numbered sequentially before the left bank, so a 20-645 would have cylinders #1–10 in the right bank and #11–20 in the left bank.
 The front of the engine is at the rear of the locomotive; the rear of the engine is at the front of the locomotive.